Chart Color Schemes

 Bega - Tathra has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact this area.
-Notable projects include the Bega Sewage Treatment Plant Upgrade, South Bega Urban Land Release Planning Proposal, Barrack Street Bega Redevelopment Project, and Wolumla Structure Plan.
-The following list provides details on those projects likely to be most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact the area.
+These key projects include the Bega Sewage Treatment Plant Upgrade, South Bega Urban Land Release Planning Proposal, Barrack Street Bega Redevelopment Project, and Wolumla Structure Plan.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.